Skip Navigation

 You may want CRS to talk to a third party about your bill

 CRS will not discuss your bill with any other individual unless you grant CRS permission to do so.
-To authorize CRS to release information regarding your bill to a third party (for example, your spouse, adult child, business partner, accountant, lawyer, etc.), you must complete, sign, and fax or mail the Authorization for Release of Information (Autorización para divulgar Información) to the number/address listed on the form.
+To authorize CRS to release information about your bill to a third party (for example, your spouse, adult child, business partner, accountant, lawyer, etc.), you must fill out, sign, and submit a Third-Party Authorization Form Authorization for Release of Information (Autorización para divulgar Información).